 If you have any doubt about important additional loads, contact our technical department.

-TecroStar products can be installed outdoors (in the open), provided that the following considerations are taken into account, which defines the structural, environmental and material maintenance calculation conditions.
+TecroStar products can be installed outdoors (in the open), provided that the following considerations are taken into account, which define the structural, environmental and material maintenance calculation conditions.

-The value of the snow load corresponding to the zone must be subtracted from the use overload supported by the mezzanine to the dimensions that have been installed.
-As a guide value, TecroStar structures can be considered to withstand a minimum use overload of 40.96 lb/ft², and therefore the load of snow that a mezzanine can withstand outdoors is very high.
+2.- The snow-bearing capacity value must be subtracted from the total usage load bearing capacity, taking into account the dimensions of the mezzanine.
+As a guide value, TecroStar structures can be considered to withstand a minimum use overload of 200 kg/m², and therefore the load of snow that a mezzanine can withstand outdoors is very high.

-The mezzanine can be installed as a canopy outdoors by installing the stability kit, contemplating the case of a complete obstruction when it is placed against a façade, or free if it allows air to pass through its lower part.
-A wind speed of 62 mph is taken as a reference.
+3.- The mezzanine can be installed as an outdoor canopy by installing the stability kit, contemplating the case of a complete obstruction when it is placed against a façade, or free if it allows air to pass through its lower part.
+A wind speed of 100 km/h is taken as a reference.
 The regulations of each locality must be consulted to check that these limits are not exceeded.

-● Interiors: buildings without heating where can be condensations (warehouses, sports centres,…)
+• Indoors: buildings without heating where can form condensation (warehouses, sports centres…)

-● Outdoor: atmospheres with low pollution levels.
-Mostly, non-coastal rural regions.
+• Outdoors: atmospheres with low pollution levels.
+Mostly, non-coastal rural areas.

-TecroStar does not advise the use of metallic parts painted in white for exteriors, since the appearance of rust is appreciated much earlier than in black.
-You can also choose a Corten paint, which offers an elegant look ideal for exteriors and whose performance is somewhat better than black.
+TecroStar does not advise the use of metallic parts painted in white for exteriors, since the appearance of rust is appreciated much earlier than in black components.

 If the mezzanine is to be installed outdoors in a marine or coastal environment, maintenance recommendations should be carried out more frequently, due to the corrosive power produced by the existence of salt and moisture.
-Try to control the oxidation process to avoid further deterioration.
+Ensure the control of the oxidation process to avoid further deterioration.
 In this case, it is recommended to polish the affected areas to remove the rust and then apply the paint.

-The aluminum handrails of the rails do not require any special maintenance, as all of them are subjected to surface treatments that guarantee their outdoor performance (anodized silver, black lacquer or with a wood effect).
+The aluminium handrails of the rails do not require any special maintenance, as all of them are subjected to surface treatments that guarantee their outdoor performance (anodised silver, black lacquer or with a wood effect).

 The load-bearing floor of TecroStar mezzanines consists of structural plywood panels.
 It is intended for indoor use in a humid or protected outdoor environment in accordance with EN 636-1-S. The customer must apply a lasur* or specific waterproofing treatment for wood to the floor and to the exposed edges, which protects the surface and prevents water from penetrating into the tongue and groove joints of the panels and affecting the edges.

 The presence of water in puddles or “ponds” on the mezzanine should be avoided.
-To that end, the mezzanine should be installed with a slight slope to facilitate the evacuation of water and avoid its accumulation (approximately 2%).
-This difference in level can be achieved by installing leveling plates under the highest pillars of the structure.
+To that end, the mezzanine should be installed with a slight slope (approximately 2%) to facilitate the water evacuation and to avoid its accumulation.
+This unevenness can be achieved by installing levelling plates under the highest pillars of the structure.
 Drains can also be created for the same purpose.